micmejia/bible-dump/NKJV/Isaiah/Isa 39.md

 ###### 1
-At that time [^a]Merodach-Baladan the son of Baladan, king of Babylon, sent letters and a present to Hezekiah, for he heard that he had been sick and had recovered.
+At that time Merodach-Baladan the son of Baladan, king of Babylon, sent letters and a present to Hezekiah, for he heard that he had been sick and had recovered.

 ###### 2
 And Hezekiah was pleased with them, and showed them the house of his treasures--the silver and gold, the spices and precious ointment, and all his armory--all that was found among his treasures.
 There was nothing in his house or in all his dominion that Hezekiah did not show them.